While the most untouched landscapes are still inaccessible for most of us, we found the best six places in six countries for photography lovers.

 In the shadow of the Three Sisters mountain range, Glencoe Valley in Scotland is one of the UK’s most scenic wonders.
 With waterfalls tumbling down the mountainside, and the vast expanse of Loch Leven at one end, this really is a magical spot to capture on film.

-So there you have it: six fantastic locations that are a photographer’s dream.
+So there you have it: These are are the best six places for photography lovers.
 Just one last tip: make sure you check the optimal time of year to visit, to make sure you capture these beautiful places at their very best!